Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 Person::Politician | http://dbpedia.org/ontology/Politician  http://www.wikidata.org/entity/Q82955  http://umbel.org/umbel/rc/Politician
 ... | ...

-The reason for using such mapping is because we have found many instances coming from DBpedia without a clearly defined type.
+Such mapping is necessary because of the many instances coming from DBpedia without a clearly defined type.
 We have tried to extend this coverage by adding Wikidata and Umbel types in the stack.
 The mapping to the external sources is point to point, so we have taken into account the ontology schema of the external source.
-For example, since we have a mapping from pub:Artist to dbp:Artist, if we have an instance with dpb:Painter, the algorithm will examine all currently loaded ontology relations (dbpeda, wikidata, umbel class trees) and will suggest the proper class from the publishing ontology.
+For example, we have a mapping from pub:Artist to dbp:Artist and if we have an instance with dpb:Painter, the algorithm will examine all currently loaded ontology relations (dbpeda, wikidata, umbel class trees) and it will suggest the proper class from the publishing ontology.

 In the cases where we still do not have a valid type, we have tried to guess it by using categorisation algorithms over the description.
 This allows us to keep some incomplete but important articles from DBpedia in the datasourse.